 For customers or retail partners in the area, you could bring a replica showcar right to their site to bring the action to them.
 If you have office space in the area, something like a driver meet & greet in a business setting is a great way to reward high-performing employees.
 The metaphors that can be taken from the sports world to the business world can engage your team in new ways.
 It’s one thing to see professional athletes on TV sporting your brand’s logo, but for them to see their favorite driver in-person singing the praises of your partnership, now that’s something special.

 In marketing, it is all about audience engagement.
-That principle applies no matter if you are directing budget to digital properties like LinkedIn or Snapchat, or out-of-home advertising like billboards.
+That principle applies no matter if you are directing budget to digital properties like LinkedIn or TikTok or out-of-home advertising like billboards.
 Your sponsorship investment ultimately unlocks a platform to engage your customers or audience, and that can prove to be priceless.
 You can make your audience feel part of the team, and it's that element of experience and feeling that will grab your audience right from minute one.

 Unexpected areas to find ROI

 If you have just added sponsorship property to your marketing asset inventory for the year, take a fresh look at what you already own and see what ways you can go about integrating the old with the new.
 This might offer unique ways to showcase and celebrate your brand that never existed before your sponsorship program.
-Take note that gaining value from your involvement in sports doesn't have to be all about selling stuff.
+Note that gaining value from your involvement in sports doesn't have to be all about selling stuff.
 Some of the unique ways to leverage sponsorship assets are by engaging your employees and enhancing your company culture - two hot topics today as the battle for top talent and inclusive places to work rages on.

 Sponsorship assets are often leveraged with sales, marketing, and leadership.
-These are excellent places to start and often have the best business cases for the access.
+These are excellent places to start and often have the best business cases for access.
 That makes sense, but when the usage for those groups shifts you can find new value in these same assets you already have access to by delivering them to departments such as HR, engineering, maintenance or admin.
 Or in general, departments that might not always see a line of perks coming their way.

 For example, your engineering and admin teams might not get the chance to interact with outside elements of your organization as much as they might like.
 Leveraging assets at an event you are the title sponsor of might be the perfect opportunity to treat the high performers on an experience that showcases your brand externally.
 Hospitality assets you have access to works nicely here, as do personalized driver appearances.
-Any chance for these internally-facing teams to see your brand on a larger stage will be a massive treat.
+Any chance for these internally-facing teams to see your brand on a larger stage will be a massive perk.